hashim222/gym-for-womens/README.md

 ## introduction
 The Gym for Women site was designed for women from diverse backgrounds who are uncomfortable in mixed gyms.
-The website of GYM FOR WOMEN provides all the information users need about this gym: Welcome for new customers, A joining discount for first-time customers, Our weekly fitness classes, How to contact us, Our opening and closing hours, Where to find us, And finally, How to follow us on social media.
+The website of GYM FOR WOMEN provides all the information users need about this gym such as, A welcome text to new customers, Our weekly fitness classes, our facilities, How to contact us, Our opening and closing hours, Where to find us, And finally, How to follow us on social media.

 Website's link [GYM FOR WOMEN](https://hashim222.github.io/gym-for-womens/index.html)